miketeachestech/hsc-software-engineering-resources/Practice Questions/3. Software Automation/2_ALGORITHMS_IN_ML_PT2_ANS.md

 ## **Multiple Choice Questions**

 **1.** *(1 mark)*
-- Correct Answer: **B) Breaking down decisions into smaller, structured steps**
+- Correct Answer: **C) Breaking down decisions into smaller, structured steps**
 - **1 mark** awarded for correctly selecting the answer.

 **2.** *(1 mark)*
-- Correct Answer: **B) By using a network of artificial neurons that process and pass information forward**
+- Correct Answer: **D) By using a network of artificial neurons that process and pass information forward**
 - **1 mark** awarded for correctly selecting the answer.

 **3.** *(1 mark)*